 by Linda Gabriel

-Do you think of water as plain, bland, uninteresting?
+Do you think drinking water is plain, bland, uninteresting?

 That’s too bad.
 Especially if you’re trying to lose weight.
 Drinking water instead of high calorie beverages can be a short-cut to easy weight loss.